 Where and when to watch:

-Nomadland and The United States vs Billie Holiday on general release 21 April
+The United States vs Billie Holiday and Nomadland on general release 2 and 9 June

 One Night in Miami: available on Amazon Prime